steemit/devportal-tutorials-js/tutorials/21_witness_listing_and_voting/README.md

  3. `npm i`
  4. `npm run dev-server` or `npm run start`
  5. After a few moments, the server should be running at http://localhost:3000/

+Running `dev-server` also fetches a json file containing usernames and private keys of demo accounts that can be used on the `testnet`.
+Once the tutorial is opened on your web browser the values are automatically populated in the relevant paramater fields to make the tutorials easy to use.
+This is done with a `fetch` function in `app.js` once the file has been initialised by `node`.